GoogleChrome/web.dev/src/site/content/en/learn/pwa/windows/index.md

 In the [Experimental chapter](/learn/pwa/experimental), you will see how you can start using experimental capabilities.
 {% endAside %}

-### Windows control overlay
+### Window controls overlay

 We've mentioned that you can change the window's title by defining the value of the `<title>` element or the `document.title` property.
 But it's always a string value.
 What if we could design the title bar as we wish, with HTML, CSS, and images?
-That's where Windows Control Overlay comes in, a new experimental capability in Microsoft Edge and Google Chrome for desktop PWAs.
+That's where Window Controls Overlay comes in, a new experimental capability in Microsoft Edge and Google Chrome for desktop PWAs.

 {% Aside %}
-Tabbed mode and windows control overlay capabilities define new values for the manifest's `display` member.
+Tabbed mode and window controls overlay capabilities define new values for the manifest's `display` member.
 To create compatibility with all devices, the manifest group has created a way to replace the [fallback `display` chain](/learn/pwa/app-design/#display-modes), so you can specify what `display` value to use if your first option is not available.
 Read more about it at [Preparing for the display modes of tomorrow](/display-override/).
 {% endAside %}

 You can read more about this capability at [Customize the window controls overlay of your PWA's title bar](/window-controls-overlay/).

-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/B5UDAJzKTqCRdSy6B5is.png", alt="With windows control overlay, you can render content in the title bar.", width="800", height="544" %}
+{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/B5UDAJzKTqCRdSy6B5is.png", alt="With window controls overlay, you can render content in the title bar.", width="800", height="544" %}

 ## Multi-screen window placement